 A beam of light shot from the wizard’s wand toward Brendon, but the light failed as quickly as it formed.
 A bright light streaked from the wizard’s own wand to his chest, leaving the wizard

 bathed in a ball of swirling bluish light.
 He screamed as his arms flew out from his sides and his long hair stood on end.

 Brendon couched the banner like a lance as he closed on the shining wizard at a full gallop, taking him in the center of the chest and throwing the man backwards into his tent as he thundered

 past on his horse.
 Carridoc yelled, “Doonnaugh,” again as his lance spitted a barbarian off his horse.
 Then he was through the camp and turning his horse.

 The Sulisie broke in all directions when their wizard fell.
-Only a score turned to face the Doonnaugh on the return charge, and were quickly ridden down.
-Their lances discarded, the
+Carridoc saw only a score turn to face the Doonnaugh on the return charge.
+They were quickly ridden down.
+As his men

-Doonnaugh warriors drew their claymores and pursued the scattering barbarians into the woods.
-Carridoc dismounted, strode into the tent, and dragged the wizard’s body into the light of the
+discarded their lances and drew their claymores to pursue the scattering barbarians into the woods, Carridoc dismounted, strode into the tent, and dragged the wizard’s body into the light of the

 breaking dawn.
 He was dead.
 There was a charred mark on his right hand and his wand was gone.
 He looked up at Brendon.
 “I don’t know why or how, lad, but his curse turned